Canadian COVID-19 Antibody and Health Survey (CCAHS)

 Responding to this survey is voluntary.

-The questionnaire was developed in both official languages.
+The questionnaire was available in English and French.

 View the Questionnaire(s) and reporting guide(s).